TosbackCgusBridge-Bot/CGUs-versions/Peoplesmart/Privacy Policy.md

 The methods we use to collect technical and analytics data include the following:

+*   We use cookies and similar technologies, and our partners may, too.
+These technologies are used in analyzing trends, administering the website, tracking users’ movements around the site, and gathering demographic information about our user base as a whole.
+We may receive reports based on the use of these technologies by these companies on an individual and aggregated basis.
+You can control the use of cookies at the individual browser level, but if you choose to disable cookies, it may limit your use of certain features or functions on our website or service.
+To manage Flash cookies, please click here:
 *   Technologies such as: cookies, beacons, tags and scripts are used by Inflection.com, Inc., our affiliates, and our analytics and service providers.
 These technologies are used in analyzing trends, administering the site, tracking your movements around the site, and to gather demographic information about our user base as a whole.
 We may receive reports based on the use of these technologies by our service providers on an individual as well as aggregated basis.
 *   We use cookies for our shopping cart, to remember your settings (e.g. language preference), for authentication, and for analyzing site usage.
 You can control the use of cookies at the individual browser level.
 If you reject cookies, you may still use our site, but your ability to use some features or areas of our site may be limited.
 *   As is true of most web sites, we gather certain information automatically and store it in log files.
 This information may include your internet protocol (IP) addresses, browser type, internet service provider (ISP), referring/exit pages, operating system, date/time stamp, and/or your clickstream data.
 We may combine this automatically collected log information with other information we collect about you.
 We do this to improve the services we offer you, to improve marketing, analytics, and site functionality.
 *   We partner with third parties to manage our advertising on other sites.
 Our third-party partners may use technologies such as cookies to gather information about your activities on this site and other sites in order to provide you advertising based upon your browsing activities and interests.
 If you wish to not have this information used for the purpose of serving you interest-based ads, you may opt-out by clicking here.
+If you are located in the European Union, please click here.
 Please note this does not opt you out of being served ads.
 You will continue to receive generic ads.
 To learn more about these practices, and about how to opt out of certain advertising, you can visit the Google opt-out page, and the Network Advertising Initiative’s opt-out system.
 For a closer look into the third-party advertising and tracking cookies we use, you can consult our About Our Cookies page.
 This privacy resource provides useful information and options for opting out of these cookies.
-*   Third parties with whom we partner to provide certain features on our site or to display advertising based upon your Web browsing activity use LSOs/flash and Local Storage/HTML5 to collect and store information.
+*   Third parties with whom we partner to provide certain features on our site or to display advertising based upon your Web browsing activity use LSOs such as HTML 5 to collect and store information.
 *   Various browsers may offer their own management tools for removing content stored locally using HTML5.
+*   **Third Party Analytics**.
+We have engaged Inspectlet to analyse the activities of visitors to this website, and Inspectlet’s authorized use of cookies and other tracking technologies enable it to have access to Personal Information of visitors to this website.
+Such access to and use of Personal Information by Inspectlet is governed by Inspectlet’s Privacy Policy \[https://www.inspectlet.com/legal#privacy\].
 *   **Social media integration**.
 The site includes social media features operated by third parties, such as the Facebook Like button.
 These features may collect your IP address and other information about your browsing activity, including the page you are visiting on our site.
 The information those services collect is subject to their respective privacy policies.

 How We Use The Information We Collect